Interested in a Fundraising Job? What You Should Know

 The idea of fundraising might seem scary.
 After all, isn't it hard to ask people to give you money?
 Once you are well trained, the "ask" may not seem so frightening.
 But, even if that doesn't appeal to you, there are many job possibilities within fundraising that don't require such personal contact with donors.

-- Campaign Specialist.
 Special campaigns, that only occur every few years, such as a capital campaign move fast and require complex coordination.
-Other special campaigns may be ongoing, such as an endowment campaign, and need long term commitment.
+Other special campaigns may be ongoing, such as an endowment campaign, and need a long-term commitment.
 Developing expertize in these areas, however, may translate into an easy transfer to another organization, into consulting, or even to the leadership of a nonprofit.

 How Much Do Fundraising Professionals Earn?